thomas-b-jackson/sdge-it-responder/documents/runbooks/authorizations.md

 Supported roles are per the `Role` enum in [api/schemas/user-registration.graphql](../../api/schemas/user-registration.graphql).

-Users are provisioned either manaully, or via the registration process, and are assigned to after provisioning.
+Users are provisioned either manaully, or via the registration process.

 # API Authorization Controls